Hunchback (novella)

 Hunchback (ハンチバック, Hanchibakku) is a 2023 debut novel by Japanese writer Saou Ichikawa.
 It was originally serialized in Bungakukai in May 2023 before being published in book form by Bungeishunjū on June 22, 2023.
 The novel proceeded to win the Akutagawa Prize on July 19, 2023, making Ichikawa the first-ever disabled author to win one.

 An English translation by Polly Barton was released by Hogarth Press, which holds North American rights to the title, on March 18, 2025.
 Viking Press holds world English rights.
-Barton's translation was longlisted for the International Booker Prize.
+Barton's translation was longlisted for the International Booker Prize and the National Book Award for Translated Literature.

 Synopsis

 The book follows Izawa Shaka, a woman in a group care facility who suffers from myotubular myopathy and writes pornography.
 It extrapolates on her thoughts on a variety of different topics including but not limited to Tomoko Yonezu's vandalism of the Mona Lisa at the Tokyo National Museum, Nietzschean thought, and disability studies in relation to the films of David Lynch, among others.